OctopusDeploy/docs/docs/deployment-process/variables/variable-substitution-syntax.md

 | `DatabaseServer`   | `TDB001`                    | Test       |
 | `ConnectionString` | `Server=#{DatabaseServer};` |            |

 The syntax `#{VarName}` will insert the value of the `VarName` variable in-place.
-For example the `ConnectionString` variable will have the value `Server=PDB001;` when evaluated in the *Production* environment.
+For example the `ConnectionString` variable will have the value `Server=PDB001;` when evaluated in the *Production* environment, and  the value `Server=TDB001;` when evaluated in the *Test* environment.
 The use of one or more variables in the declaration of another is called a *binding.*

 In regular variable declarations, binding to a non-existent value will yield an empty string, so evaluating `ConnectionString` in the *Dev* environment will yield `Server=;` because no `DatabaseServer` is defined in that environment.

-If the file undergoing variable replacement includes a string that *shouldn't* be getting replaced, for example **#{NotToBeReplace}**, you should include an extra hash (#) character to force the replacement to ignore the substitution and remove the extra #.
+If the file undergoing variable replacement includes a string that *shouldn't* be replaced, for example **#{NotToBeReplace}**, you should include an extra hash (#) character to force the replacement to ignore the substitution and remove the extra #.

 | Expression            | Value                |
 | --------------------- | -------------------- |